Skip to content

 Pass an additional YAML file with --config to add more sub-agents at runtime:

-terok run myproj "Review the PR" --config /path/to/extra-agents.yml
+terok task run myproj "Review the PR" --config /path/to/extra-agents.yml

 The file should contain a subagents: list in the same format as project.yml.